FROM THE DESK OF THE ARCHBISHOP AND APOSTOLIC HEAD

 His Grace Sir Godfrey Gregg

-To my beloved Patriarch and Bishop of Starlight of Israel Sir Darrindel Hoyte-Johnson, Crowned Queen Abbess Dr. Jacinta Albert-Patrick, Matriarch-Elect Hon.
+To my beloved Patriarch and Bishop of Starlight of Israel Sir Darrindel Hoyte-Johnson, Archbishop Adrian Toussaint, Matriarch Hon.
 Janet McClean, His Eminence Sir Eric Alleyne, Patriarch McGillvary and the Queen Abbess of London, England; brothers, sisters, friends and well-wishers greetings: Today I want to turn to the book of Judges for our scripture reading.

 That same God has given us some stipulations to follow in order to enjoy some of the blessings that we receive, and we fail.
 We fail daily to be all that we ought to be.